A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Numerical examples

 \section{Numerical examples}

-Considering the Hamiltonian $\hat H$ given in Eq.~\eqref{sec3:eq-Ham}, a direct application of the alternative approximate PITE operator is to solve the following advection-diffusion equation:
+Considering the Hamiltonian $\hat H$ given in Eq.~\eqref{sec3:eq-Ham}, a direct application of the AAPITE operator is to solve the following advection-diffusion-reaction equation:

-where $d\in \mathbb{N}$, $L$ and $T$ are given positive constants which denote the space dimension, the length of the spatial domain, and the final time, respectively.
+where $d\in \mathbb{N}$, $L$ and $T$ are given positive constants which denote the spatial dimension, the length of the spatial domain, and the final time, respectively.
 Moreover, $a\in \mathbb{R}_{>0}$ and $\mathbf{v}\in \mathbb{R}^d$ are given diffusion coefficient and advection coefficient, respectively, while $V$ is a given zeroth-order (potential) term describing the self-reaction.
-In the following context, we consider the periodic boundary condition (as we try to adopt our mathematical framework based on the grid/real-space method) with the initial condition:
+In the following context, we consider the periodic boundary condition with the initial condition:

 where $u_0$ is a sufficiently smooth function.
 In this paper, the numerical results are simulated by Qiskit \cite{Qiskit23}, a quantum gate-based emulator.
-Although we mention some efficient techniques \cite{Moosa.2023, KDNTM23} for (approximate) encoding in Appendix \ref{appC}, to avoid discussing the additional error from encoding and readout, we realize the quantum statevector preparation and readout by the Qiskit functions: \texttt{set\_statevector()} and \texttt{get\_statevector()}, respectively, and the success probability is calculated by the $l^2$-norm of partial statevector (without stochastic error).
+Although we mention some efficient techniques, e.g. \cite{Moosa.2023, KDNTM23} for the (approximate) preparation of the initial state in \ref{appC}, to avoid discussing the additional errors from encoding the initial condition and obtaining the solution classically, we realize the quantum statevector preparation and readout by the Qiskit functions: \texttt{set\_statevector()} and \texttt{get\_statevector()}, respectively, and the success probability is calculated by the squared $\ell^2$-norm of partial statevector.